-For Students of

-Danville Community Consolidated School District No. 118
+For Students of Danville Community Consolidated School District No. 118 2022-2023 School Year

-2020-2021 School Year

-Student Na me:
+Student Name:

 Please Print (Last) (First)

 Grade: Date: Homeroom Teacher:

 (Grades K-8 Only)

+Mv student will bring th is book home at the begin ning of the schoo vear.
+We will read and

-discuss the Extracurric the first tw e Ownership in Educate cular Code of Conduct ne at the beginning of the school year.
-We will read and tion- Rules, Rights, and Responsibilities, including the and the School, Student and Family Compact.
-Within of year, my child will understand the values and the s.
+My student will bring this book home at the beginning of the school year.
+We will read and discuss the Ownership in Education- Rules, Rights, and Responsibilities, including the Extracurricular Code of Conduct and the School, Student and Family Compact.
+Within the first two weeks of the school year, my child will understand the values and the penalties for disobeying the rules.

-school year display, dist , we plan to video ribution, publicat naterials that inclu otape and photograph tion, transmission, or No. 118 is proud of the accomplishments of our students.
-During this is students in various school related activities.
-Such use includes the otherwise use of photographs, images, and/or video taken of my child mited to, printed materials such as brochures and newsletters, videos,
+Danville Community Consolidated School District No. 118 is proud of the accomplishments of our students.
+During this school year, we plan to videotape and photograph students in various school related activities.
+Such use includes the display, distribution, publication, transmission, or otherwise use of photographs, images, and/or video taken of my child for use in materials that include, but may not be limited to, printed materials such as brochures and newsletters, videos, and digital images.

-documents The District may not include a a student's phone nur y not include any info tos published on the District's web.
-The District's web page mber, address, names of other family members or names of friends. rmation that indicates the physical location of a student at any given, or participation in activities.
+Students will not be identified by name in any photos published on the District's web.
+The District's web page documents may not include a student's phone number, address, names of other family members or names of friends.
+The District's documents may not include any information that indicates the physical location of a student at any given time, other than attendance at a particular school, or participation in activities.

-IF A PAREN NAME, PICTURE, WORK, OR INFORMATION TO APPEAR ON A SCHOOL JST NOTIFY THE PRINCIPAL OF THE SCHOOL IN WRITING.
+IF A PARENT DOES NOT WISH THEIR STUDENT'S NAME, PICTURE, WORK, OR INFORMATION TO APPEAR ON A SCHOOL WEB PAGE, THE PARENT MUST NOTIFY THE PRINCIPAL OF THE SCHOOL IN WRITING.

-Student Sig nature:
+Student Signature: \\\\

-J Students in Grades 7-12 only
+Students in Grades 7-12 only

-Parent/Gua rdian Signature:
+Parent/Guardian Signature: \\\\\

-Every paren t/guardian must sign
+Every parent/guardian must sign

-Remembe er to also read an d sign the Technology Use Agreement on the back of this page.
+Remember to also read and sign the Technology Use Agreement on the back of this page.
 All parents and students in grade 3-12 must sign.